More information about Surgery

 PDFs by language

-Our 24/7 cancer helpline provides support for people dealing with cancer.
+Our 24/7 cancer helpline provides information and answers for people dealing with cancer.
 We can connect you with trained cancer information specialists who will answer questions about a cancer diagnosis and provide guidance and a compassionate ear.

-Or ask us how you can get involved and support the fight against cancer.
+Our highly trained specialists are available 24/7 via phone and on weekdays can assist through online chat.
+We connect patients, caregivers, and family members with essential services and resources at every step of their cancer journey.
+Ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 Surgery may be an option if the cancer is found only in the lymph nodes or in one organ, where the surgeon may be able to remove it all.
-However, there’s still a chance that the cancer may be elsewhere in the body.
+However, there’s still a chance that the cancer may be somewhere else in the body.
 If you are considering surgery as a treatment option, it’s important to understand how likely it is to help you.

 The type and extent of surgery will depend on where the cancer is and how extensive it is.
 If surgery is used, it may be followed by radiation therapy and possibly chemotherapy to try to kill any remaining cancer cells in the body.